Marcel12345456/Chess-Endgame-Algorithm/README.md

 Because a defender that minimizes white's heuristic is not the same as a defender that maximizes distance to mate, black's play can both shorten and lengthen the game relative to optimal defense, and the two effects cannot be separated in the current CSVs.

+**This is measurable, not hypothetical.** Since no engine can mate faster than the tablebase DTM against optimal defense, every `ratio < 1.0` row is a position where black's defense was demonstrably suboptimal — 22.5 % of positions at depth 4 and 13.5 % at depth 6.
+Those are only the cases where the defect is *provable*.
+Black defended just as poorly in an unknown share of the remaining positions, where the effect is hidden because the result still lands above the DTM.
+The true error rate is therefore higher than 22.5 % / 13.5 %, and the reported medians and means are optimistic by an unknown margin.
-Treat the recorded difference as an upper-bound-ish indication of engine quality, not as a measurement of it.

-Making this a valid comparison requires replacing black's move selection with tablebase-optimal defense (query the tablebase for black's move each ply) and re-running the experiment.
+Treat the numbers above as an indication of engine behaviour, not as a measurement of its distance from optimal play.
+Making that a valid measurement requires replacing black's move selection with tablebase-optimal defense (query the tablebase for black's reply each ply) and re-running the experiment.
 That is not implemented.

 ## Project layout